Make your website ADA compliant (checklist)

 This means that if your website meets all success criteria for level AAA, it is considered to be highly accessible and the widest audience of users with disabilities of different kind can use your website content, while meeting level A is the minimum to make your website ADA compliant and accessible.

-ADA compliance checklist
+ADA compliance website checklist

 Is your website ADA compliant?
 Check what level your website meets and which features should be improved.